Targeting eicosanoid metabolism to overcome tumor immunosuppression

 Introduction

-The field of cancer immunotherapy has witnessed exciting therapeutic advances in the last decade.
-However, a large fraction of patients remains unresponsive, and several cancer types are refractory to this therapy.
+The field of cancer immunotherapy has witnessed exciting therapeutic advances in the last decade, but still a large fraction of patients is not responsive and several cancer types are refractory to this therapy.
 The presence of a strongly immunosuppressive environment is a likely explanation for the suboptimal efficacy of immunotherapy.

 Tumor-Associated Macrophages

-One of the most abundant and immunosuppressive populations in the tumor microenvironment (TME) is represented by tumor-associated macrophages (TAMs).
-Therefore, several strategies that sculpt the TAM phenotype away from their immunosuppressive state are expected to become the next generation of immunotherapies.
+One of the most abundant and immune suppressive populations in the tumor microenvironment (TME) is represented by tumor-associated macrophages (TAMs).
+Therefore, several strategies that sculpt the TAM phenotype away from their immunosuppressive state are expected to become the next generation immunotherapies.

 Novel Therapeutic Strategy

-Supported by the ERC consolidator grant ImmunoFit, we recently unveiled that the metabolic editing of the TME via the pharmacological and genetic inhibition of HPGDS in macrophages (an enzyme involved in the production of prostaglandin D2 from arachidonic acid) represents a novel therapeutic strategy.
-This strategy aims to:
+Supported by the ERC consolidator grant ImmunoFit, we recently unveiled that the metabolic editing of the TME via the pharmacological and genetic inhibition of HPGDS in macrophages (an enzyme involved in the production of prostaglandin D2 from arachidonic acid) represents a novel therapeutic strategy to:

 This change in the TME upon HPGDS inhibition overcomes resistance to current immunotherapeutic regimens in melanoma and other cancer indications.